atvo912/blackjack-game/client/README.md

 This repo also has ForeverJS installed.
 If you want to serve the file to port 3000 using ForeverJS, you need to use the command 'forever start $(which npx) serve -p 3000 -s <-full path to /build directory->'.
 To stop, simply run 'forever stopall'.

+To specify an API URI, create a .env file in the /client directory and assign it to the value REACT_APP_URI.

 ## Available Scripts

 In the project directory, you can run: